MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ## Blogs

-Take advantage of the insights and recommendations available in the [Microsoft Developer Blogs](https://devblogs.microsoft.com/) site to keep you up-to-date on all new releases and include deep dive posts on a broad range of features.
+Take advantage of the insights and recommendations available in the [Microsoft Developer Blogs](https://devblogs.microsoft.com/) site.
+They'll keep you up to date on all new releases.
+The blogs include deep dive posts on a broad range of features.
 You'll find the [C++ Team Blog](https://devblogs.microsoft.com/cppblog) and the [Visual Studio Blog](https://devblogs.microsoft.com/visualstudio) of particular interest.